liammcluckie/Low-Tide-Surf-Club/README.md

     - A form page that contains radio buttons, drop down lists and text inputs.

-- **The features that are of a lower priority that may not be including in this build of the site are;**
+- **The features that are of a lower priority that may not be including in the initial build of the site are;**

     - Closeable modal window that prompts the user to sign up for the newsletter.